300: Personnel and Staff

 - The Library also strictly prohibits in accordance with the law any harassment on the basis of sex.
 Unwelcome sexual advances, requests for sexual favors, other oral and written communication or physical contact of a sexual nature constitute sexual harassment when: (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; (2) submission to, or rejection of, such conduct by an employee is used as the basis for employment decisions affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.

 - If an employee believes that he or she has been subject to treatment in violation of this Equal Employment Opportunity Policy, or if an employee has information relating to the treatment of a fellow employee and possible violation of this policy, the employee should immediately report it to any supervisor, manager, officer or, if the employee prefers, the Human Resources Director.
+A dedicated voice mail box 816.701.3533 in the Human Resources Department is available for employees to use to report harassment.
 There will be no retaliation against an employee for reporting unlawful discrimination or harassment.
 When possible and at the employee's request, the matter will remain confidential.
 Should a supervisor witness or suspect that a violation of the EEO policy has occurred whether in their immediate work area or not, it must be reported and investigated.

 - All employees are required to accept responsibility for maintaining the Library free of unlawful discrimination or harassment.
 The Library will not tolerate unlawful discrimination or harassment against employees or applicants for employment.